nkruzan/ardupilot_wiki/mavproxy/source/docs/modules/terrain.rst

 The terrain module passes downloads and manages DTEM (Digital Terrain Elevation Model) datasets and adds terrain height functionality to the map module.
-It also allows the APM to download terrain data of the surrounding area so that it has an approximate idea of its height above ground.
+It also allows the autopilot to download terrain data of the surrounding area so that it has an approximate idea of its height above ground.